kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 The list of `Addresses` that appear in the status of the "child" Gateway MUST be the same as the "parent" Gateway.

+#### AttachedGateways

+The property `attachedGateways` will appear on the status of the "parent" Gateway will indicate the total number of "child" Gateways that have are attached

 #### Gateway Conditions

 Gateway conditions currently supports the following condition types: `Accepted` and `Programmed`